cse-labs/kubernetes-in-codespaces/README.md

 - This will open Prometheus in a new browser tab

 - From the Prometheus tab
-  - Begin typing `NgsaAppDuration_bucket` in the `Expression` search
+  - Begin typing `ImdbAppDuration_bucket` in the `Expression` search
   - Click `Execute`
-  - This will display the `histogram` that Grafana uses for the charts
+  - This will display the log table that Grafana uses for the charts

 ## View Grafana Dashboard